-In PowerShell tail parameter specifies the number of the lines from the end of the file.
-You can also use tail alias
+tail parameter of Get-Content cmdlet specifies the number of lines from the end of the file.
+You can also use a

-Let’s understand using Get-Content tail examples to read end of the file, a file can be iis log file, windows event log, firewall log, or any other file.
+Let’s understand using Get-Content tail examples to read the end of the file, A file can be iis log file, Windows event log, firewall log, or any other file.

 Cool Tip: How to get certificates using PowerShell!

-To get the last 10 lines of the Windows Event log, use the below Get-Content tail parameter.
+To get the last 10 lines of the Windows Event log text file, use the

-The above get-content tail command output show the last 3 lines of the file.
+Get-Content command to get the last 10 lines of the file.

-PowerShell tail – Show last line of the file
+PowerShell tail – Show the last line of the file

 Get-Content "C:\PowerShell\EventLog_Setup.txt" -tail 1

-Cool Tip: Do you know the equivalent of cat command in Windows!
+Cool Tip: Do you know the equivalent of the cat command in Windows!

-Get tail of the big file and export to csv
+Get the tail of the big file and export it to csv

-To get tail of last 50 lines of big file and export it csv file, use the below command
+To get the tail of the last 50 lines of a big file and export it csv file, use the below command

 Get-Content "C:\PowerShell\EventLog_Setup.txt" -tail 50 | Out-File -FilePath "C:\PowerShell\output.csv"

-In the above command, PowerShell Get-Content cmdlet -tail parameter gets last 50 lines of the code.
-Using pipe operator, it passed extracted lines to Out-File for export to csv file.
+In the above script, the PowerShell Get-Content cmdlet -tail parameter gets the last 50 lines of the code.
+Using the pipe operator, it passed extracted lines to

-Cool Tip: Using PowerShell to get first line of file!
+Cool Tip: Use PowerShell to get the first line of the file!

 Get-Content "C:\PowerShell\iislog.txt" -wait

-In the above blog post, I have explained how to get last lines of the file using Get-Content tail parameter.
-In PowerShell tail parameter is very useful to get specific number of lines from the file.
+In the above blog post, I have explained how to get the last lines of the file using the Get-Content tail parameter.
+In PowerShell tail parameter is very useful to get a specific number of lines from the file.